jadKhoury1/simple-body-validator-documentation/docs/nested-and-wildcard-rules.md

 sidebar_position: 6
 ---

 Validating nested object based form input field doesn't have to be pain.
 You may use "dot notation" to validate attributes within an object.
-For example, if the incoming HTTP request contains a <code>name.first</code> you may validated like so.
+For example, if the incoming HTTP request contains a <code>name.first</code> you may validate like so.

 ```js
     const { make } = require('simple-body-validator');